Qizhuang: Standardization of Manchu imperial and court clothing in Qing dynasty

-The Huangchao liqi tushi was therefore published and enforced by the year 1766; it contained a long section regulating the clothing worn by the emperors, princes, noblemen and their consorts, Manchu officials along with their wives and daughters, and also stipulated the dress code worn by the Han Chinese men who became a mandarin and were serving the Manchu court along with their wives and by the people who were waiting for an appointment.
-The stipulated clothing was divided into official and unofficial clothing and was then subdivided into formal, semiformal and informal categories: Formal official clothing and semiformal clothing were worn at the court; Informal official clothing was worn when travelling on official business, when attending court entertainment and on important domestic occasions; Non-official formal clothing was worn on family occasions.
-The clothing was also regulated by the seasons.
+The Huangchao liqi tushi was therefore published and enforced by the year 1766; it contained a long section regulating the clothing worn by the emperors, princes, noblemen and their consorts, Manchu officials along with their wives and daughters, and also stipulated the dress code for Han Chinese men who became a mandarin and were serving the Manchu court, along with their wives and by the people who were waiting for an appointment.
+The stipulated clothing was divided into official and unofficial clothing and was then subdivided into formal, semiformal and informal categories: formal official clothing and semiformal clothing were worn at the court; informal official clothing was worn when travelling on official business, when attending court entertainment and on important domestic occasions; non-official formal clothing was worn on family occasions.
+Clothes were also regulated by the seasons.

 End of 18th century to first half of 19th century

-In the Jiaqing and Daoguang period, Manchu clothing evolved and more decorations were used to adorn the women's clothing.
+In the Jiaqing and Daoguang period, Manchu clothing evolved and more decorations were used to adorn women's clothing.

 By the mid-19th century, the matixiu (马蹄袖 (mǎtíxiù, horse hoof cuff)) sleeve cuffs of Manchu women's robe became wider and the size of the cuff also became bigger, particularly on the formal festive coats worn by Manchu court women.